About Us

-The mission of Science Corps is to build STEM (Science, Technology, Engineering, and Math) capacity worldwide.
-To accomplish this mission, Science Corps places recent STEM PhD graduates to teach and develop science curriculum in regions that lack access to quality science education.
-As Science Corps fellows, they support innovative schools and projects by designing scientific curriculum, teaching, hosting workshops, and demonstrating experiments that provide students with hands-on STEM experience.
+Science Corps aims to build STEM (Science, Technology, Engineering, and Math) capacity globally.
+To achieve this goal, Science Corps places recent STEM PhD graduates to teach and develop science curricula in regions with limited access to quality science education.
+As Science Corps fellows, they support innovative schools and projects by designing scientific curricula, teaching, hosting workshops, and demonstrating experiments that provide students with hands-on STEM experience.
 Science Corps fellows leverage their expertise and passion to inspire and empower students to pursue degrees in STEM fields.

 Our Story